-Iceland lies on the Mid Atlantic Ridge, a constructive plate margin separating the North American Plate and the Eurasian plate.
-The two plates are moving apart due to ridge push along the Mid-Atlantic Ridge.
-As the plates move apart, magma fills the magma chamber below Eyjafjallajokull.
-Several magma chambers combined to produce a significant volume of magma below the volcano.
+Iceland lies on the Mid-Atlantic Ridge, a constructive plate margin separating the North American and Eurasian plates.
+The two plates move apart due to ridge push along the Mid-Atlantic Ridge.
+As the plates move apart, magma fills the magma chamber below Eyjafjallajokull—several magma chambers combined to produce a significant volume of magma below the volcano.
 Eyjafjallajokull is located below a glacier.

 The Eyjafjallajökull volcano erupted in 920, 1612 and again from 1821 to 1823 when it caused a glacial lake outburst flood (or jökulhlaup).
 It erupted three times in 2010—on 20 March, April–May, and June.
 The March event forced a brief evacuation of around 500 local people.
 Still, the 14 April eruption was ten to twenty times more powerful and caused substantial disruption to air traffic across Europe.
 It caused the cancellation of thousands of flights across Europe and to Iceland.

 The eruption was only three on the volcanic explosivity index (VEI).
 Around 15 eruptions on this scale usually happen each year in Iceland.
 However, in this case, a combination of a settled weather pattern with winds blowing towards Europe, very fine ash and a persistent eruption lasting 39 days magnified the impact of a relatively ordinary event.
 The eruptions in March were mainly lava eruptions.
 On 14 April, a new phase began, which was much more explosive.
 Violent eruptions belched huge quantities of ash into the atmosphere.